ahuffman/ansible-hosts/README.md

 ## Role Variables

+You should override this spec at the host_vars level

        `hosts_hostname`:
          `hostname`: ''
          `domain`: ''
          `alias`: {}      #Optional - list of other names you'd like to able to resolve to this IP `add_ip`: {}     #Optional - list of additional ips the host you're configuring might have.
 This will add all of your listed aliases to the host entry

-# This spec is for additional hosts you would like defined in your host files and could be used at the group_vars level
+This spec is for additional hosts you would like defined in your host files and could be used at the group_vars level

        `hosts_host`:
-  - `name`: ''     #a name for this host entry i.e. 'my db server' `hostname`: '' #short hostname i.e. not fqdn `domain`: ''   #dns domain of host
+          - `name`: ''     #a name for this host entry i.e. 'my db server' `hostname`: '' #short hostname i.e. not fqdn `domain`: ''   #dns domain of host `ip_addr`: ''
-    `ip_addr`: ''
             `comment`: ''  #Optional - if you'd like a comment in your host file above this host entry `alias`: {}    #Optional - list of other names you'd like to be able to resolve to this IP

 ## Example Playbook